Code-Institute-Submissions/MarkReddy87-ReddyFitFast_MayResub/README.md

 [Link to Project Wireframes](https://balsamiq.cloud/s1wvfc3/php43ry/rCF52).

 I found using Balsamiq wireframes very beneficial.
 This is a great tool to use during the project inception.
 It allows the user to plan out every page you want to create with great detail and with the variety elements to choose from I feel it can inspire you to come up with new ideas.
 After creating my wireframes I found myself using them as a constant reference during the coding process.
+I also downloaded the .bmpr file and a pdf version of the wireframe project, both of which are present in media/wireframes folder.

 <p align="right">(<a href="#top">Back to Top</a>)</p>